CameronWeller/3DGameOfLife-Vulkan-Edition/README.md

 The project uses `glslc` from the Vulkan SDK to compile shaders to SPIR-V format.
 Shaders are automatically compiled during the build process.

 ## Development

+### Setting Up Your Development Environment

+1. Install Visual Studio 2022 with C++ development tools
+2. Install Vulkan SDK 1.3 or higher
+3. Clone this repository
+4. Run `scripts\build_windows.bat` to build the project

 ### Adding New Shaders